bazelbuild/bazel-gazelle/README.rst

 *Gazelle is under active development.
 Its interface and the rules it generates may change.
 Gazelle is not an official Google product.*

-**Note:** We are in the process of moving Gazelle from rules_go into this repository.
-This new repository is not quite ready yet, so for now, please continue to use `Gazelle in rules_go`_.

 .. contents:: **Contents**
   :depth: 2